paul-distefano/graphrag-toolkit/docs/storage-model.md

 ### Vector store

 A vector store is a collection of vector indexes.
 The graphrag-toolkit uses up to two vector indexes: a chunk index and a statement index.
 The chunk index is typically much smaller than the statement index.
-If you want to use the vector-guided retriever, you will need to enable the statement index.
-If you want to use the traversal-based retriever, you will need to enable the chunk index.
+If you want to use the [SemanticGuidedRetriever](./querying.md#semanticguidedretriever), you will need to enable the statement index.
+If you want to use the [TraversalBasedRetriever](./querying.md#traversalbasedretriever), you will need to enable the chunk index.
 If you want to use both retrievers, you will need to enable both indexes.
 (The `VectorStoreFactory` described below enables both indexes by default.)

 #### Amazon OpenSearch Serverless and Neptune Analytics vector stores